mithi/react-philosophies/README.md

 ## 1.4 Just because it works, doesn't mean it is right

-If you have `useCallback` that depends on `setState` and `state`, it might not actually have dependencies
+If you have `useCallback` that depends on `setState` and `state`, it might not actually have dependencies,

 <details>
     <summary>🙈 Example</summary>